cataclysmbnteam/Cataclysm-BN/data/mods/DinoMod/DESIGN.md

 # DDA and BN
 As much as possible, there should be content and feature parity between both (all?)
 Cataclysm variants for the best player experience and easiest mod maintenance.
 As of October 2022 the known code differences between the two for DinoMod are:
 * Monstergroups folder - BN groups need  "default" and "cost_multiplier" to be defined, "weight should be "freq" instead
-* Monsters folder - DDA supports bullet armor and biosignature and not the BLEEDS or the GUILT flag while BN supports BLEEDS and GUILT and not bullet armor or biosignature or the death_guilt death_function.
+* Monsters folder - DDA supports bullet armor and biosignature and dissect and melee_damage and not the BLEEDS or the GUILT flag while BN supports BLEEDS and GUILT and melee_cut and not bullet armor or biosignature or dissect or melee damage or the death_guilt death_function.
 * mutagen recipes - "activity_level" is removed in BN.
 * lab locations - lots of content missing or different in BN, science basements still need to be reconstructed from BN originals
 * laser items - BN port removes pocket_data and amm0_to_fire lines and changes damage_type bullet to stab